tomasklaen/uosc/README.md

 ### `update-menu <menu_json>`

 Updates currently opened menu with the same `type`.
-If the menu isn't open, it will be opened.

 The difference between this and `open-menu` is that if the same type menu is already open, `open-menu` will close it (facilitating menu toggling with the same key/command), while `update-menu` will update it's data.